 Unveil the hidden world of insects in Sheffield & Rotherham with the newest issue of Kingfisher magazine.

-Sheffield & Rotherham Wildlife Trust are calling upon the new government to commit to a plan to finally halt and reverse the trend of declining nature.
+Sheffield & Rotherham Wildlife Trust are calling upon the government to commit to a plan to finally halt and reverse the trend of declining nature.

 Leading wildlife organisations including The Wildlife Trusts recently published a landmark State of Nature 2023 report.
 It shows that nature is continuing to decline at an alarming rate across the UK, which is already one of the most nature-depleted countries in the world.